 Leah Williamson feared crippling period pain could have ruined her Euro hopes

-The England’s women’s football captain suffers from endometriosis which can make her periods so debilitating that she is left lying in pain on the bathroom floor.
+The Arsenal defender suffers from endometriosis which can make her periods so debilitating that she is left lying in pain on the bathroom floor.

 Williamson, 25, told Women’s Health magazine: “Before the Euros I had a concussion, which they say can really impact your next period, and it was bad – like, really bad.